Apply for an infringement review

 • a total or partial loss of a person’s mental functions, or

-• a disorder, disease or illness that affects a person’s thought processes, perception of reality, emotions, or judgment, or that results in disturbed behaviour.
+• a disorder, disease or illness that affects a person’s thought processes, perception of reality, emotions, or judgement, or that results in disturbed behaviour.

 Examples of mental illnesses include, but are not limited to: